canonical/launchpad-manual/contribute-to-our-docs.rst

 language, and to assume that the reader has as little prior knowledge as possible.

-The nativation, structure, style, and content of our documentation follows the `Diátaxis`_ systematic framework for technical documentation authoring.
+The navigation, structure, style, and content of our documentation follows the `Diátaxis`_ systematic framework for technical documentation authoring.
 This splits pages into tutorials, how-to guides, reference material, and explanatory text.